arufa-research/polar-user-docs-website/docs/guides/testing.md

 #### Client interaction tests

-These tests can be run by running the command `polar run test --network <network-name>`.
+These tests can be run by running the command `polar test --network <network-name>`.

 #### Test scripts